 A slow or poor response can potentially escalate and exacerbate the reputational damage to an organisation.
 Let’s take the recent media feedback from many New Zealand schools and their care towards students.
 This year saw much criticism around principals having effective plans in place.

 At RiskLogic, we don’t barge in and tell you you’re doing it wrong.
 We collaborate with the leaders and communications team to develop scripts and plans that match who the individual is.
 A PR agency for example will spend a lot of time considering the brand (which is worth doing), but no time getting to know the person who will be in front of the cameras.
-How confident are they really?
+How confident are they?

 Our user-friendly plans are transferable internally too.
 It’s a critical component to your wider Crisis Management Plan (that we merge for you), and ensures a strategic, methodical response.